At Surfer, we know that content is the life and blood of any on-page SEO efforts.

 A good phrase to use in Content Planner is:

-- A broad keyword that you may or may not want to target, eg. toys, kitchen furniture, dentist, online marketing, outdoor fashion
+- A broad keyword that you may or may not want to target (with a pillar page), eg. toys, kitchen furniture, dentist, online marketing, outdoor fashion

 - A category of your business, eg. CRM, CBD oil, cooking class, traveling